-Admission of practitioners
+15. Admission of practitioners

-15. (1) No person shall be admitted as a practitioner unless he or she is of the age of 21 years or upwards.

-(2) Subject to subsection (1), a person may be admitted as a practitioner if that person - and has served for such term under articles of clerkship to a practitioner as the Board may prescribe and at any time during that term has passed such examinations as the Board may prescribe; or
+- (1) No person shall be admitted as a practitioner unless he or she is of the age of 21 years or upwards. - (2) Subject to subsection (1), a person may be admitted as a practitioner if that person - (a) has - (i) fulfilled all the requirements of the University of Western Australia for the taking of a degree in law at that University; or - (ii) such other qualification as in the opinion of the Board is substantially equivalent to that degree, and has served for such term under articles of clerkship to a practitioner as the Board may prescribe and at any time during that term has passed such examinations as the Board may prescribe; or